-The practice carried out infection prevention and control audits twice a year.
+The practice carried out infection prevention and control audits the last audit had been undertaken in 2017.
 The latest audit showed the practice was meeting the required standards.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.